 Women With Mesothelioma: Real Talk With Survivors

 Women often face unique challenges when living with mesothelioma.
-Join us for an empowering discussion featuring two female survivors and a licensed mental health counselor as they share personal stories, coping strategies and practical advice for navigating life with this rare cancer.
+Listen to an empowering discussion between two female survivors and a licensed mental health counselor as they share personal stories, coping strategies and practical advice for navigating life with this rare cancer.

 Women often face unique challenges when living with mesothelioma.
-Join us for an empowering discussion featuring two female survivors and a licensed mental health counselor as they share personal stories, coping strategies and practical advice for navigating life with this rare cancer.
+Listen to an empowering discussion between two female survivors and a licensed mental health counselor as they share personal stories, coping strategies and practical advice for navigating life with this rare cancer.

 • Priscilla Wayterra